richy486/InitMacro/README.md

 # InitMacro

+### Original Repo

+This is a fork of https://github.com/LeonardoCardoso/InitMacro for custom inits.

+### Description

 Read my article on Macros in [TradeRepublic](https://github.com/traderepublic)'s engineering blog: [Get Ready for Swift Macros](https://engineering.traderepublic.com/get-ready-for-swift-macros-fe21d3867e02)

 This repo showcases a Swift Macro implementation that generates initializers for classes and structs.
 It's intended as a playground to explore this fantastic new feature in Swift.